code-saturne/code_saturne/docs/doxygen/user_guide/case_structure.md

 ### Coupled computation hierarchy {#case_structure_coupled_hierarchy}

-For coupled calculations, whether with code_saturne itself or Syrthes, each coupled calculation domain is defined by its own directory (bearing the same name as the domain), but results are placed in a `RESU COUPLING` directory, with a sub-directory for each run, itself containing one sub-directory per coupled domain.
+For coupled calculations, whether with code_saturne itself or Syrthes or code_aster, each coupled calculation domain is defined by its own directory (bearing the same name as the domain), but results are placed in a `RESU COUPLING` directory, with a sub-directory for each run, itself containing one sub-directory per coupled domain.